flower delivery auckland

 Orchid Plant Care

-How to care for your Orchid Plant:
+How to care for your Flowering Orchid Plant:

 • To keep them at their best, keep them warm and in good (but not direct) light.